TrimBiggs/calico-docker/docs/calico-with-docker/GCE.md

 gcloud auth login
 ```

-In the GCE web console, create a project and enable the Compute Engine API.
+In the GCE web console, create a pr<oject and enable the Compute Engine API.
 Set the project as the default for gcloud:
 ```
 gcloud config set project PROJECT_ID